 As well as a myriad of gardens, parks and green spaces, Aberdeen has its own spectacular golden sandy beach just a few moments from the city centre.
 Slightly further afield is the beautiful Balmedie beach with its impressive dunes - the location is well-served by the local buses and can also be reached on foot from Footdee, a pleasant walk taking approximately 3 hours.

 Aberdeen's wildlife is an attraction of its own, with a resident pod of bottlenose dolphins often spotted from the city.
 The best time and place to see them is between the orange breakwater wall and the lighthouse during summer months, but they often appear elsewhere too.
-If you want to make a project of seeing them, you can (somewhat counterintuitively) contact the RSPB's Dolphinwatch to book a tour.
+If you want to make a project of seeing Aberdeen's dolphins, you can (somewhat counterintuitively) contact the RSPB's Dolphinwatch to book a tour.

 Getting to Aberdeen